zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 3. Biometric data can still be faked:

     As mentioned before, biometric data is not fake proof.
 If people with malicious intent do have extreme resources such as 3D printers or insanely good cameras, it is still possible to get a clear copy or reproduction of your features.
-There has been studies where 3D printed fingerprints are found able to bypass biometric authentication (Biometric Update).
+There have been studies where 3D printed fingerprints are found able to bypass biometric authentication (Biometric Update).
 <!-- https://www.biometricupdate.com/202008/researcher-uses-3d-printed-fingerprint-to-spoof-biometric-authentication -->